Help Us Restore the McKissick Mighty Wurlitzer Organ

 AN INVESTMENT FOR FUTURE GENERATIONS

-Your gift in support of the Restoration Project will enable us to bring our Wurlitzer back to its full “Might” and guarantee that it will be playing music beyond our lifetimes – so future audiences of all ages may be inspired by the glorious sounds of an ‘orchestra of pipes’ – of winds and brass and strings – and snare drum, cymbals and chimes.
+By donating in support of the Restoration Project, you will enable us to bring our Wurlitzer back to its full “Might,” playing music beyond our lifetimes so future audiences of all ages may be inspired by the glorious sounds of an ‘orchestra of pipes’ – of winds and brass and strings – and snare drum, cymbals and chimes.

-Together we will ensure that this treasured American form of musical performance will continue to enchant listeners with timeless melodies from the Great American Songbook, movies and Broadway musicals in generations to come.
+Your gift will ensure that this treasured American form of musical performance will continue to enchant listeners with timeless melodies from the Great American Songbook, movies and Broadway musicals for generations to come.

 ARCA’s Grand Old Instrument Needs Your Help

-At the intermission of Dave Wickerham’s concert announcing the Wurlitzer Restoration Project on May 5, 2024, Dave shared that the organ has had technical issues for the last ten years.
+At the intermission of the Wurlitzer concert on May 5, 2004, ARCA’s Executive Director John Soroka announced the Wurlitzer Restoration Project on behalf of the Board of Directors.
+Dave Wickerham presented the need for the restoration project and stated that the organ has had technical issues for the last ten years.
 He said the instrument was “tired” and showing its age… and in need of repair.

 Offering a financial context for the Restoration Project’s fundraising goal, Dave noted that the original price of the Lincoln Hall Wurlitzer was $48,000 in 1928 – which would have been equivalent to the price of 50 houses in that day.